lynnaloo/CutiesInBoston/README.md

 ### How to Tweet Periodically

-Install the application on a server of computer that will be powered on continuously.
+Install the application on a server or a computer that will be powered on continuously.

     cd <install_path>
     git clone git@github.com:codeforboston/CutiesInBoston.git
     cd CutiesInBoston
     bundle install
-    crontab -e
+    crontab -e  # opens an editor to add a line to your scheduled cron jobs

 Add the following to your crontab